Skip to main content

 • Normalized ecosystems and Package URLs (PURL) for each dependency.

-• License information per package, sourced from manifest fields and/or deps.dev.
+• License information per package, sourced from manifest fields and external metadata.
+These fields are informational, not legal advice.

 • Dependency relationships (CycloneDX dependencies, SPDX relationships).

-• Optional VEX blocks showing current status, ZeroPath vulnerability IDs, severity, and remediation hints.
+• Optional VEX blocks (embedded, via CycloneDX JSON’s VEX option) showing current status, ZeroPath vulnerability IDs, CVSS/EPSS ratings, CWEs, and remediation hints.
+Standalone VEX carries the same vulnerability entries without the component graph.

 Storage & Access